As of March 1, 2014, we will no longer be accepting international applications for the Master of Accountancy program starting in the fall of 2014.

 - An undergraduate degree from an accredited institution

 - An undergraduate degree in accountancy is not required, but it is recommended that students have completed financial and managerial accounting (Principles I and II) before beginning the program

-- Prerequisites may be completed before or during the MAcc program, but must be completed before a student begins their final semester at Weatherhead.
+- Prerequisites may be completed before or during the MAcc program, but must be completed before a student begins the final semester at Weatherhead

 General Business Prerequisites

 - Principles I (Financial Accounting)

 - Principles II (Managerial Accounting)